Economic analysis of prevention: Evaluating the ripple effect

 - Ms Louise Sylvan, Energy Consumers Australia

-The project is developing practical and simple ways to assess the wider economic impacts of prevention interventions, beyond cost and cost-effectiveness, and will also provide guidelines that allow policy makers to make better decisions about the wider benefits of prevention programs.
+The project developed practical and simple ways to assess the wider economic impacts of prevention interventions, beyond cost and cost-effectiveness.
+It provided guidelines that allow policy makers to make better decisions about the wider benefits of prevention programs.

 - Angell B, Muhunthan J, Eades A-M, Cunningham J, Garvey G, Cass A, Howard K, Ratcliffe J, Eades S, Jan S. The health-related quality of life of Indigenous populations: a global systematic review 2016; Qual Life Res doi: 10.1007/s11136-016-1311-9